Andcircle/Term1_Proj4-Advanced-Lane/writeup.md

 ![alt text][image3]

-#### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?
+#### 4. Lane lines detection and 2nd order polynomial curve fitting.

 First, use histgram to find line start point, then use sliding window to locate the most possible line points.
 Then I curvefit the line points with a 2nd order polynomial.
 In the real application in video, if previous frame have good detection, next frame only need to find line points around fitting lines of previous frame.